 What Is a WhatsApp AI Chatbot (and How Is It Different from a Basic Bot)?

-WhatsApp Business App is the free app designed for small businesses.
+WhatsApp Business App is the free app for small businesses.
 It supports quick replies, labels, and a product catalog.
 But it’s limited to one device, manual responses, and no automation beyond canned messages.

-An AI-powered chatbot uses natural language processing (NLP) to understand open-ended questions.
+An AI-powered chatbot uses natural language processing to understand open-ended questions.
 It’s trained on your business knowledge — FAQs, product catalogs, policies — and generates contextual responses.
 It learns from interactions and improves over time.

 The difference matters.
 A rule-based bot can handle “Press 1 for pricing.”
 An AI chatbot can handle “I ordered two bags of rice last week and one arrived damaged — what do I do?”